ECOWAS, Energy China Explore Partnership to Strengthen West Africa’s Power Infrastructure

 Michael Olugbode in Abuja

-The Economic Community of West African States (ECOWAS) has begun discussions with Energy China International (CEEC) to deepen cooperation on the development of regional energy infrastructure aimed at expanding electricity access and strengthening power systems across West Africa.
+The Economic Community of West African States (ECOWAS) has begun discussions with Energy China International (CEEC) to deepen cooperation on developing regional energy infrastructure to expand electricity access and strengthen power systems across West Africa.

 The session also included participants from the West African Power Pool (WAPP), the regional body responsible for coordinating electricity generation and transmission among West African countries.